Koma1867/Soomi-V1-Chess-engine-in-golang/README.md

 ## Current issues/bugs
 1. LMP seems too aggressive, perhaps causing a lot of search instability for what its worth.
 2. Passed pawns has an issue detecting if a pawn is passed if enemy has a pawn on the same rank.
+(FIXED)
 3. Mate scores not printed when exiting on a forced mate found.
 4. During fast time controls info is not printed for some reason.
 5. Pv lines truncated, very ugly looking.